 Read more about the ISEB Common Pre-Test.

-Stage 2 is for those boys who have performed well in the ISEB Common Pre-Test and have a satisfactory report from the Head of their current school.
-In the Spring Term of Year 6, boys are invited to the School for short written assessments in Maths and English and an interview.
+Stage 2 is for those boys who have performed well in the ISEB Common Pre-Test and City of London's own computerised tests and have a satisfactory report from the Head of their current school.
+In the Spring Term of Year 6, boys are invited to the School for d a 15-20 minute interview.

 Following the above stages, offers are then made to boys based upon exams, interviews, and the Head’s report.
 Offers are sent out during the Spring Term and followed by an offer holders event.